What is Accreditation?

 ECAP is unique in that we serve Christian organizations, and everything we do flows from our biblical and theological convictions (see ECAP Statement of Faith).
 We have partnered with subject matter experts in children’s ministry, child safety, and abuse prevention in order to produce the Child Safety Standards and Accreditation Program.

 An organization begins the accreditation process by submitting an online application to become a member.
-This application includes basic information about your organization, how you serve kids, and your founding documents.
+This application includes basic information about your organization, how you serve kids.
 There is a $300 fee for annual candidate membership dues (the organization remains in candidacy until they are awarded accreditation).

 After your application is accepted, your organization will be in candidacy status and will conduct a Self-Study, in which you will assess how your organization measures up to ECAP Standards.
 You will be asked to provide evidence for each ECAP Indicator.
 An Accreditation Liaison will provide you with resources and help you during this stage of the process.
 This stage could take anywhere from 2 weeks to several months, depending on your organization’s preparedness and resources.

 After your Self-Study, the Audit phase begins.
 A Validation Team of two (2) Auditors will independently assess your organization’s evidence of compliance for each Indicator of the ECAP Child Safety Standards.